 While Acupuncture Pain Relief will help, you can also help yourself with the following tips;

-- Exercise strengthens muscles, helping prevent re-injury and releases endorphins.
+- Exercise strengthens muscles, helps prevent re-injury and releases endorphins.

 - Don’t smoke.
 Smoking can worsen painful circulation problems and increase the risk of heart disease and cancer.